TheBiemGamer/WhoIsApi/README.md

 This is a simple WHOIS lookup API built with Flask, allowing users to query domain WHOIS data.
 The API uses the [python-whois](https://pypi.org/project/python-whois/) module to retrieve WHOIS information.

 ### Features:
-- A basic web interface to enter a domain name and fetch its WHOIS data.
+- A basic web interface to enter a domain name and use the API.
-- Support for dark and light themes.
+- Dark and light themes in the UI.
-- Handles invalid or missing WHOIS data with appropriate error messages.
-- The API endpoint is `/whois/<domain>` for retrieving WHOIS data for a given domain.
+- The API endpoint is `/whois/<domain>`.

 ---